flattenthecurve/guide/_sections/act_and_prepare/en/02-do/03-lower-your-overall-risk.md

 -   Remote observance \> religious service attendance
 -   Birthday cupcakes \> birthday cake (if candle blowing is involved)
 -   Take your coffee/beer/cocktail to go \> drink your coffee/beer/cocktail at the bar
 -   Live performers are going to be hard hit economically.
-Consider supporting their work on Patreon, directly via PayPal, or attend only the smaller shows.
+Consider supporting their work on Patreon, directly via PayPal.
 Promote them on social media.
 Buy their work directly.